 And so empowered more than ever, Pinoys create and innovate at a rate unheard of in the past.
 More importantly, they inspire many to step up in assisting local progress for their fellowmen.

-In this story, Rexona shares to The Sunday Times Magazine “New Pinoy Movers” that are making waves.
+In this story, Rexona shares with The Sunday Times Magazine “New Pinoy Movers” that are making waves.

 Hapinoy is a social enterprise designed to empower mothers who run sari-sari stores to create sustainable businesses through training, micro-financing, and giving them the opportunity to offer high value products and services in their stores.